-You can begin comparing rates between insurance companies at any time using our convenient online quote form, but in the meantime, continue reading to learn more about getting life insurance when you have asthma.
+You can begin comparing rates between insurance companies at any time using our convenient life insurance calculator, but in the meantime, continue reading to learn more about getting life insurance when you have asthma.

 Getting Life Insurance with Asthma

 Before your insurance application is submitted, we will talk with you about your asthma (and health history in general) to get a better idea of what kind of policy you will be able to get.

 We work with over 60 different life insurance companies, so this will also help us determine which companies may be the best choices for you.
 In general, you should be prepared to answer the following questions:

 - When were you first diagnosed with asthma (date)?